-Robert Kosowski is Associate Professor in the Finance Group of Imperial College Business School, Imperial College London.
+Robert Kosowski is Professor of Finance at Imperial College Business School, Imperial College London.
 He is a research fellow at the Centre for Economic Policy Research (CEPR) and an associate member of the Oxford-Man Institute of Quantitative Finance at Oxford University.
 Robert is on the editorial board of the Journal of Alternative Investments.
 Link to CV.

 Robert Kosowski's research interests include asset management, risk management, hedge funds, mutual funds, performance measurement, business cycles, derivative trading strategies and economic forecasting.